The Mae Hong Son Loop: 4,088 Curves, 8 Days, Zero Regrets

 That's not a warning.
 That's an invitation.

-I rode the Mae Hong Son Loop for the first time in September 2025 — 8 days, about 600km through the mountains of Northern Thailand.
+I rode the Mae Hong Son Loop in September 2025 — 8 days, about 600km through the mountains of Northern Thailand.
 The route goes Chiang Mai → Pai → Mae Hong Son → Khun Yuam → Mae Sariang → back to Chiang Mai.
-I've since been back.
 Here's what I actually found.

 The Road

 The 762-curve road to Pai is famous enough that trucks dread it and motorcyclists love it.
-It's well-maintained, banked in the right places, and the views open up about halfway through when you're above the valley floor.
+Well-maintained, banked right, and the views open up about halfway through when you're above the valley floor.
+But Pai is the warm-up.
+The section from Pai toward Mae Hong Son is where it gets good — you gain elevation almost immediately and spend the morning in cloud forest, mist sitting in the valleys below you.

 Mae Hong Son province sits on the Myanmar border.
-It's genuinely remote — the town has maybe 8,000 people, ringed by mountains, more Buddhist temples per capita than anywhere else in Thailand.
+The town has maybe 8,000 people, ringed by mountains, more Buddhist temples per capita than anywhere else in Thailand.
 The morning mist doesn't burn off until 10am.
-The khao soi is different here than Chiang Mai — richer, more coconut, more Shan influence.
+The khao soi is different here than Chiang Mai — richer, more coconut, more Shan.

 The Towns

 Khun Yuam is the most remote night on the loop.
 It's worth it for the WWII Japanese Army Museum alone — small, low-budget, genuine.
-Japanese soldiers were stationed here in 1944-45 and the museum is run by the town, not a corporation.
+Japanese soldiers were stationed here in 1944–45 and the museum is run by the town.

 Mae Sariang gets rushed through on the way back to Chiang Mai.
 Don't.
 It's a market town with Burmese-influenced food, an old quarter worth walking, and views across the Salween River to Myanmar.